Elliot See: Death

 A NASA investigative panel later concluded that pilot error, caused by bad weather, was the principal cause of the accident.
 The panel concluded that See was flying too low on his second approach, probably due to poor visibility.
 At the time, See was known as one of the better pilots in the astronaut corps.
-Slayton later expressed doubts about See's flying abilities, claiming that he flew too slowly, and "wasn't aggressive enough... he flew too slow–a fatal problem in a plane like the T-38, which will stall easily if you get below 270 kn."
+Slayton later expressed doubts about See's flying abilities, claiming that he flew too slowly: "[He] wasn't aggressive enough ... he flew too slow—a fatal problem in a plane like the T-38, which will stall easily if you get below 270 kn."

 Jim Lovell and Buzz Aldrin were promoted to the backup crew as a result of the accident.
-Stafford and Cernan, the original backup crew, were launched three months later on June 3 as Gemini 9A.
+Stafford and Cernan, the original backup crew, were launched three months later on June 3, 1966, as Gemini 9A.
 The shuffling of the Gemini crews caused by the deaths of See and Bassett affected crew assignments for subsequent Gemini and Project Apollo missions.
 In particular, Aldrin flew as the pilot of Gemini 12, and later Apollo 11.

-Both men were buried in Arlington National Cemetery on Friday, March 4.
-During funeral services in Texas two days earlier, Aldrin, Bill Anders, and Walter Cunningham flew the missing man formation in See's honor, while Lovell, Jim McDivitt, and civilian pilot Jere Cobb did the same to honor Bassett.
+On Friday, March 4, 1966, both men were buried in Arlington National Cemetery.
+During funeral services in Texas two days before, Aldrin, Bill Anders, and Walter Cunningham flew the missing man formation in See's honor, while Lovell, Jim McDivitt, and civilian pilot Jere Cobb did the same to honor Bassett.

 Legacy

 See was survived by his wife Marilyn and three children.
 After his death she continued to live in Houston, where she worked as a court reporter.
 See's name is inscribed on the Fallen Astronaut plaque placed on the Moon by Apollo 15 in 1971.
 He is also listed on the Space Mirror Memorial at the John F. Kennedy Space Center Visitor Complex, dedicated in 1991.
 He was honored by Highland Park High School in 2010 as one of the recipients of its Distinguished Alumni Award.
-A room at the USMMA is also dedicated to his memory.
+A conference room in Wiley Hall at the USMMA is also dedicated to his memory.

 See was a member of the Society of Experimental Test Pilots (SETP) and an associate fellow of the American Institute of Aeronautics and Astronautics (AIAA).